 2/ a more general and basic criticism : in Baird et al., the only comparison between previous classical statistics (mostly classical non-parametric tests) and their new approach for testing the hybrid resistance/ susceptibility was performed on the data of Sage et al. (1986).
 Indeed, the two statistical approaches went in the same direction, but, in my opinion, it is insufficiently demonstrated and regrettable that Baird et al. did not submit their own data to the double analysis.
 It would have allowed them to "validate" their approach.
 In conclusion, it seems to me quite interesting to take advantage of this very study to perform this validation.

-We strongly disagree with this the reasoning behind ths statement.
+We strongly disagree with the reasoning behind this statement.
 One cannot validate a conceptual framework by comparing it with older, less biologically meaningful, less powerful previous one.
 Baird et al. 2012 developed in details the improvement of this conceptual framework over the older ones (non meaningful and arbitrarily defined categorisation of hybrids vs. parental, developed in length is Baird et al. 2012 “Finally, it should be noted that the definition of a hybrid varies across these studies.
 A hybrid index (HI) can be used to place any mouse on a linear scale from musculus to domesticus depending on the count of domesticus alleles at assayed loci.
 Sage et al. (1986a) and Moulia et al. (1991) assayed respectively four and 10 enzyme loci for this purpose.
 However, the interval “hybrids” occupy on this scale differs from study to study.
 Expressing the HI as percentage domesticus, “hybrids” have 12.5% < HI < 87.5% in Sage et al. (1986a), 20% < HI < 60% in Moulia et al. (1991), and 2% < HI < 97% in Moulia et al. (1993).”).

 Adding analysis in categories would not validate our approach, but misguide readers seemingly validating an inappropriate approach.

-utperformedmodelisationan anova
+Nevertheless, for the sake of transparency, we provide here (only in this response to the reviewer) an analysis based on a categorization according to Moulia et al. 1991 cut.
+For both pinworms and Eimeria intensity, we fitted a generalised linear model (negative binomial distribution for pinworms, weibull distribution for Eimeria, as in our analysis) of the parasite intensity depending on the hybrid category.
+Then, we performed likelihood ratio tests, to test the significance of the hybrid category.
+Finally, we plot the parasite intensity as predicted by the model.
+We obtained comparable results than those reported in our present manuscript, namely hybrid increased resistance: